 I wouldn’t have been able to afford the property in Vancouver anyway. 🙁

-So, here I am in Shanghai, a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful twin girls.
+So, here I am in Shanghai, over a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful twin girls.